HomeOnMars/projektoOmnijo/OmniCentrajSpecifoj.md

 [Seaside Valley](https://mods.paradoxplaza.com/mods/82544/Any), Or "Ĉemarvalo", about 300km away from the current capital.
 A totally ridiculous place
-to build a capital city from anyone's point of view, of course, with its lack of flat areas for easy expansion, and its steep altitude changes posing significant problems for building both buildings and transportation,
+to build a capital city for anyone sensible, of course, with its lack of flat areas for easy expansion, and its steep altitude changes posing significant problems for building both buildings and transportation,